Visible Records

 The area is quite roomy compared to the art studio hallway, allowing for seats and props to be rearranged to whatever the events require.

-Check out V/R’s future common space events here!
+Check out V/R’s future common space events at their Events Calendar.

 The Front Entrance